Unathi-Skosana/mathstralpix/README.md

    - Select the area containing text or LaTeX equations
    - The text will be extracted and copied to your clipboard
    - If LaTeX is detected:
-     - It will be rendered as a PNG image
+     - It will be rendered as a PNG image using Matplotlib
      - The image will open in your default viewer
      - The render will be saved in `~/Pictures/latex-renders/`
    - Desktop notifications will inform you of success or any errors